markatwork1/Firstdrafts/Synthetix Weekly Update 12-11-2021.md

 ### AmbassadorsDAO

+- HOP Protocol was a guest on Synthetix Discord November 11th, 2021 to for an AMA on the [Hop.exchange](https://hop.exchange/)

 - Next Spartan City Hall is Thursday 23:59 UTC November 18th, 2021 and the Hop Protocol will be the guest

 - Decided to lift the deadline for claiming rewards from the Governance Participation Program